 Both nuclear and renewable energy are needed in the global energy mix to help fight climate change

-In order to cut down on the share of fossil fuels in the world energy mix, a total of 40% of the world's energy mix for renewable and nuclear energies combined is needed to reach significant greenhouse gas emission reduction targets.(as an initial goal on the path towards the target of 100% clean, zero emission global energy generation.
+In order to cut down on the share of fossil fuels in the world energy mix, nuclear is necessary.
+As of today, a total of WELL OVER 40% of the world's energy mix for renewable and nuclear energies combined is needed to reach significant greenhouse gas emission reduction targets.
+Over 40% is not a final goal, but represents a realistic initial goal on the path toward the target of over 70% clean, zero emission global energy generation.

 Advanced nuclear reactors